do-jonathan4/lfz-m1/exercises/css-media-queries/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. Give two examples of media features that you can query in an `@media` rule.
+1. Which HTML meta tag is used in mobile-responsive web pages?

 #### Introduction

 1. Read the introduction to [Responsive Web Design](https://en.wikipedia.org/wiki/Responsive_web_design) on Wikipedia.